Scores killed in mosque attack in northwest Pakistan

-Pakistan's Prime Minister Imran Khan condemned the bombing which targeted Shia Muslim mosque in Pakistan's northwestern city of Peshawar.
+Pakistan Prime Minister Imran Khan has condemned the bombing that targeted a Shia Muslim mosque in Pakistan's northwestern city of Peshawar.

-A powerful bomb exploded inside a Shia Muslim mosque in Pakistan's northwestern city of Peshawar, killing more than 30 worshippers and wounding dozens more, many of them critically, police said.
+A powerful explosion inside a Shia Muslim mosque in Pakistan's northwestern city of Peshawar has killed at least 56 people and wounded some 194 others.

+Peshawar Police Chief Muhammed Ejaz Khan said Friday's violence started when two armed attackers opened fire on police outside the mosque in Peshawar’s old city.

+One attacker and one policeman were killed in the gunfight, and another police official was wounded.
+The remaining attacker then ran inside the mosque and detonated a bomb.

 Ambulances rushed through congested narrow streets carrying the wounded to Lady Reading Hospital, where doctors worked feverishly.

+Muhammad Asim Khan, a spokesperson for the hospital, said 50 of those wounded were critical.

+At least 150 worshippers were inside the mosque at the time of the explosion, witnesses said.

-No one immediately claimed responsibility for the blast, but both Daesh group and a violent Pakistani Taliban organisation have carried out similar attacks in the region, located near the border with neighbouring Afghanistan.
+No one immediately claimed responsibility for the blast, but both Daesh and a Pakistani Taliban organisation have carried out similar attacks in the region, located near the Afghanistan border.

-Shayan Haider, a witness, had been preparing to enter the mosque when a powerful explosion threw him to the street.
+Shayan Haider, a witness, had been preparing to enter the when the powerful explosion threw him to the street.

 “I opened my eyes and there was dust and bodies everywhere,” he said.